Meet the Team

 In addition, Shakib also worked for the provincial government for three years. as part of a clinical analytics unit where he created reports on key performance indicators from administrative data for senior leaders and directors.
 These reports highlight areas of strength and potential improvements in the healthcare system targeted towards healthcare delivery, capacity, accessibility, and appropriateness.
 While there, he managed a team of analysts and developed project roadmaps for new reporting and analytics tools and software platforms for the department.

-Now back with Dr. Marshall’s team, Shakib will be supporting various projects related to osteoarthritis.
+Now back with Dr. Marshall’s team, Shakib is supporting various projects related to osteoarthritis.

 Profile Photo of Brittany Gerber